TGit-Tech/RF-DITS_protocol_spec/README.md

 This uniform firmware across all nodes also ensures that all devices follow the same **Device Type (DT) configurations**, where each **DT** packs the same properties—such as **scaling**, **limits**, **permissions**, and **enumerated options**—regardless of the node type.
 This consistency simplifies interoperability and ensures that all devices behave predictably across the network, with no need for customized firmware for each node's role.

+Each node supports multiple physically wired devices (e.g., sensors, switches, relays) directly connected to it.
+Unlike a traditional IoT node, which typically controls a single device, an RF-DITS node handles several devices in a specific area or station, all communicating through one RF connection.
+This approach reduces the need for multiple wireless connections, making it ideal for scenarios where many devices need to be controlled or monitored from a single point.

 ---

 ## **2. Key Features and Advantages ⚡**